merrychap/dns-cache/README.md

-# Implementation of caching DNS Server
+# Implementation of a caching DNS Server

 ### General description
 This is an implementation of a UDP caching DNS server written in Python3.